jlcheng/forget/README.md

 search engine that is fast and ranks results based on recency.

-4gt is backed by the Bleve Search Engine.
+4gt is backed by the [Bleve Search Engine](https://github.com/blevesearch/bleve).
 At this time, Bleve is the most mature search library for Go.
-For personal use, Bleve can find and rank documents within milliseconds.
+For personal use, Bleve can find and rank documents under one millisecond.

 I use 4gt as a personal note keeper, as a replacement for Evernote.
 Most of my documents are simple text files - a combination